Project Manager vs Product Manager: What’s the difference?

 What is a Project Manager?

-A project manager is tasked with the responsibility of delivering a project on time, on budget, and on scope.
-Project managers supervise and manage the development of a product through effectively managing resources, mitigating risks, optimizing processes, cutting down costs and keeping everyone on the timeline.
+A project manager has the responsibility of delivering a project on time, on budget, and on scope.
+Project managers supervise and manage the development of a product.
+They do this through effectively managing resources, mitigating risks, optimising processes, cutting down costs, and keeping everyone on the timeline.

-A project manager is not typically involved in the selection and prioritization of project goals and objectives.
-Their focus is to carry out these tasks in accordance with a broader product roadmap and project charter that is formulated and discussed with key stakeholders.
+A project manager typically isn’t part of the selection and prioritisation of project goals and objectives.
+Their focus is to carry out tasks which make up a broader product roadmap and project charter, that as designed by the stakeholders.

-One of the biggest challenges of a project manager is keeping a project within scope as they continually have to strike the balance between time, resources, and quality.
-Too often, it is the scope of the project that suffers the most as it is either reduced to fit timeframes or budgets, or becomes a victim of scope creep when activities are not properly monitored.
+One of the biggest challenges of a project manager is keeping a project within scope.
+This is because project managers continually have to strike the balance between time, resources, and quality.
+Too often, the scope of the project suffers, as it is often reduced to fit time-frames or budgets, or experiences scope creep.

 What are Project Manager Responsibilities?

-Project managers have to juggle a wide range of responsibilities, all with the goal of getting the project to the finish line and achieving all the predefined objectives and goals.
+Project managers have a wide range of responsibilities, all with the goal of getting the project to the finish line and achieving the predefined objectives.
 Some of the key responsibilities within the role include:

 Delivering a successful project

 A project’s success is typically measured based on how well it achieves the project’s predefined objectives and goals.
-It’s all about that tagline – on-time, on-budget, on-scope.
-With its defined scope and timeframe, a project has a definite end and a project manager’s job is to get the team there.
+It’s like the tagline ‘on-time, on-budget, on-scope’.
+With its defined scope and time-frame, a project has a definite end.
+Therefore, it’s a project manager’s job is to get the team there.

 Breaking down the project into smaller tasks

-Project managers need to break down the effort in a project so each member can digest and accomplish the tasks in smaller chunks.
-This makes it easier to allocate resources and to properly track progress.
+Project managers need to break down the effort in a project.
+This is to help each member can understand and accomplish the tasks easily.
+By breaking down the project into smaller tasks, project managers can easily allocate resources and to properly track progress.
 An effective project manager seeks to implement the best practices that suit their team’s dynamics, processes and chosen methodology.
 Make sure to read more how to pick the right project management methodology for your team.

 Estimating and tracking project progress

 Estimating and tracking everything happening within projects is the key job of a project manager.
 Project managers are always making estimations and tracking their schedules, costs and risks.
-Project managers also need to effectively evaluate and mitigate any issues that may potentially arise during the project timeframe which is typically built on their own knowledge and experience of team processes as well as the product itself.
+Project managers also need to effectively evaluate and mitigate any issues that may arise during the project time frame.
+They do this by relying on their own knowledge and experience of team processes as well as the product itself.

 Communicating progress to stakeholders